 Matcha green tea helps protect overall health and is particularly beneficial for weight loss and increasing energy.
 This tea has very few side effects, most of which can be avoided by purchasing quality blends.
 Discover the powers of matcha tea and learn how to brew it the traditional way.

-Matcha green tea is a type of green tea where the tea leaves are ground into a fine powder.
+Matcha green tea is a form of green tea where the tea leaves are stone-ground into a fine powder.
+There is no such thing as matcha leaves as the tea is consumed only as a powder made from the entire leaf.
 This tea originated during the Tang Dynasty in China and has become one of the most popular green teas in Japan and the western world.
 It is commonly consumed as a latte, though the traditional brewing process involves only green tea powder and hot water.

 Matcha green tea is made using the leaves of the Camellia sinensis plant known commonly as the tea plant.
 While discovered by the Chinese, today most matcha tea is cultivated and exported by Japan.
 Matcha tea is mainly cultivated in Uji, located just southeast of Kyoto, Japan.
 There are three Japanese varietals of matcha tea known as samidori, okumidori and yabukita.